rebus-ink/ink-API/activityDoc.md

 Possible errors:

 * 404: 'no note found with id {id}'
-* 400 'create activity error: {message}' - generic error that occured on createActivity.
-Refer to message for more details.
-* 400 'cannot update {note} - generic default error.
+* 400: 'Validation error on Update Note' - see details of error

 ### Delete a Note